archit120/3D-Graph/README.md

 ## Compiling

 No external libraries are needed.
-Currently windows only but work is being done on making it cross-platform.
+Windows is supported with VS 2017.
+Linux support is experimental.

+### Windows
 Use VS 2017 or later and you can compile with no extra steps.
 However, retarget for Windows SDK version if mismatch.

+### Linux
+Run "cmake ." and then "make"